 You can learn more about the Resiliency Fund here.

 The Library’s Central Information Service is open 9-5 Monday to Saturday, and can be reached by calling 403-260-2600 or using the chat online feature.
-They can provide tech support, book recommendations and act as a friendly voice for many of those who rely on the Library as a community hub.
+They can provide tech support, book recommendations and act as a friendly voice.

-Electronic tax receipts are issued immediately through CanadaHelps for donations made online.
-As our office is closed, paper tax receipts for donations made by cheque and/or cash will be delayed.
+Electronic tax receipts are issued immediately via email for donations made online.
+As our office remains closed, paper tax receipts for donations made by cheque and/or cash will issued as soon as possible.
 If you have any questions or need assistance, please email firstname.lastname@example.org or leave us a message at 403-221-2002 and we will return your call shortly.

 Our new Resiliency Fund is supporting the Library’s new Fine Free model.
 The fund will support our community as it reopens and assist with Calgarians’ evolving needs during this challenging time.